 T 1000 Stamp Image-

-Thrilled to see the picture of the Braun T 1000 World Receiver we made for Deutsch Post actually on a stamp!
+Thrilled to see the picture of a Braun T 1000 World Receiver we made for Deutsch Post actually on a stamp!

-Thrilled to see the picture of the Braun T 1000 World Receiver we made for Deutsch Post actually on a stamp!
+Thrilled to see the picture of a Braun T 1000 World Receiver we made for Deutsch Post actually on a stamp!

 Braun+Vitsoe: Total Design